Mohamaaaddd1/Healthcare-Cost-Drivers-SQL-Tableau-Kaggle-data-/README.md

 * The Southeast records the highest average charges, likely due to higher prevalence of obesity and smoking.

-* The Northeast shows comparatively lower charges, reflecting possible differences in healthcare access or lifestyle factors.
+* The Southwest has the lowest average charges, while the Southeast has the highest, suggesting regional disparities tied to lifestyle and population risk factors.

 ## 🛠️ Tools Used: